gohugoio/hugo/content/templates/rss-templates.md

 Like all other templates, you can use a single RSS template to generate all of your RSS feeds, or you can create a specific template for each individual feed.

-`/layouts/section/<section>.rss.xml`
+1. `/layouts/section/<section>.rss.xml`
-`/layouts/\_default/rss.xml`
+2. `/layouts/\_default/rss.xml`
-`/themes/<theme>/layouts/section/<section>.rss.xml`
+3. `/themes/<theme>/layouts/section/<section>.rss.xml`
-`/themes/<theme>/layouts/\_default/rss.xml`
+4. `/themes/<theme>/layouts/\_default/rss.xml`

 {{% note "Hugo Ships with an RSS Template" %}}
-Unlike other Hugo templates, Hugo ships with its own [RSS 2.0 template][embedded].
-In most cases this will be sufficient, and an RSS template will not need to be provided by the user.
-But you can provide an rss template if you like, as you can see in the next section.
+Unlike other Hugo templates, Hugo ships with its own [RSS 2.0 template](#the-embedded-rss-xml).
+The embedded template will be sufficient in most cases, and an RSS template will not need to be provided by the user.
+But you can provide an RSS template, as you can see in the next section.
 {{% /note %}}

 RSS pages are of the type `Page` and have all the [page variables](/layout/variables/) available to use in the templates.

 ### Section RSS

-A [section’s][section] RSS will be rendered at /`SECTION`/index.xml (e.g., http://spf13.com/project/index.xml)
+A [section’s][section] RSS will be rendered at `/<SECTION>/index.xml` (e.g., http://spf13.com/project/index.xml).

-*Hugo ships with its own [RSS 2.0][] template.
-In most cases this will be sufficient, and an RSS template will not need to be provided by the user.*

-Hugo provides the ability for you to define any RSS type you wish, and can have different RSS files for each section and taxonomy.
+Hugo provides the ability for you to define any RSS type you wish and can have different RSS files for each section and taxonomy.

 ## Which Template will be Rendered?